paul-hammant/tbd/content/branch-for-release/index.md

 focusing on the release branch to verify it there too.
 Yes, the CI pipeline that guards the trunk is going to be duplicated to guard active release branches too.

-{{< warning title="Cherry-pick is not a regular merge" >}}
+{{< warning title="A cherry-pick is not a regular merge" >}}
 A cherry-pick merge takes a specific commit (or commits) and merges that to the destination branch.
 It skips one or more commits that happened before it, but after the branch was cut.
+All VCS tools track which commits have been merged and which ones not, so you can do more cherry picks later.
 {{< /warning >}}

 ### Cherry-picks from the trunk to branch ONLY